ramblingsofadev/docs/validation.md

 $validationContext = new ValidationContext($blogPost);

 if (!$validator->tryValidateObject($blogPost, $validationContext)) {
-    $compiledErrorMessages = [];
+    $formattedErrorMessages = [];

     foreach ($validationContext->getConstraintViolations() as $violation) {
         // Same as in the above example...
     }

-    // Do something with the compiled error messages
+    // Do something with the formatted error messages }
-}
 ```

-<h3 id="built-in-error-message-compilers">Built-In Error Message Compilers</h3>
+<h3 id="built-in-error-message-formatters">Built-In Error Message Formatters</h3>

-Aphiria comes with a couple error message compilers.  `StringReplaceErrorMessageCompiler` simply replaces `{placeholder}` in the constraints' error message IDs with the constraints' placeholders.
-It is the default compiler, and is most suitable for applications that do not require i18n.
+Aphiria comes with a couple error message formatters.  `StringReplaceErrorMessageFormatter` simply replaces `{placeholder}` in the constraints' error message IDs with the constraints' placeholders.
+It is the default formatter, and is most suitable for applications that do not require i18n.

 <h2 id="validation-annotations">Validation Annotations</h2>